 Mercom spoke with the founder and CEO of U-Solar Clean Energy, K. R. Harinarayan, who said, “A rooftop solar system will generate clean energy for approximately 25 years.
 The solar system’s maintenance is important for its longevity, and it is essential to procure the best products.”

 Once the system crosses its useful lifetime, you can either re-invest in the project by replacing or upgrading the products, including solar panels and inverters, or recycle the components.

 According to Mercom’s Q2 2020 India Solar Market Update, India’s average rooftop solar project cost has been consistently dropping.
 The drop in small rooftop solar installation costs is primarily due to the falling prices of solar panels.

 Our upcoming articles will try and answer questions like cost, savings, and other important information vital in installing a residential rooftop solar system.

-Contact us if you are planning to install solar on your rooftop – firstname.lastname@example.org
+Contact us by filling out this form if you are planning to install a rooftop solar system for your home.

 Image credit: By U.S. Department of Energy from United States – Children of the Sun Solar Initiative, Public Domain